becker1701/rubyffr/_posts/2015-11-09-launch-a-jekyll-blog-on-heroku.markdown

+Once in the new project directory, initiailize a new git file:
+$git init

-Once in the new project directory, use Bundler to initialize a new Gemfile (Bundler will create a gemfile in the root directory of the project)
-{ % highlight ruby % }
+Then, use Bundler to initialize a new Gemfile (Bundler will create a gemfile in the root directory of the project) { % highlight ruby % }
   bundle init
 { % endhighlight% }